Ultimate Pontiac Real Estate Investing Guide for 2026

 Housing

-The median home market worth in Pontiac is , in contrast to the entire state median of and the United States median market worth that is .
+The median home market worth in Pontiac is , compared to the total state median of and the national median value that is .

-As for the rental business, Pontiac shows a median gross rent of .
-The statewide median is , and the median gross rent in the US is .
+Reviewing the rental housing market, Pontiac has a median gross rent of .
+The state's median is , and the median gross rent throughout the country is .

-The percentage of occupied homes and apartments in Pontiac is , and the rate of vacant homes and multi-family units is .
+The percentage of occupied homes and apartments in Pontiac is , and the percentage of empty houses and multi-family units is .

 Housing Quick Stats